mouzz1990/DriveFitnessApp/README.md

 # DriveFitnessApp

-Application was write for fitness studio "Drive" .
+Application is writing for fitness studio "Drive" .

 The application interacts with MySQL database, which contains information about clients, groups, season-tickets (subscriptions)  and attendance of each client.